 - Volcano Medic® – allows the inhalation of dried cannabis flowers and liquids dissolved in alcohol.

 - The miniVAP® – an easy to use portable system to vaporize.
 The vaporization occurs only when the user inhales by convection heating.

-- The Syqe Inhaler ™ – a new type of vaporizer developed for professional healthcare use in hospitals.
+- The Syqe Inhaler ™ – a new type of vaporizer developed for professional healthcare use in hospitals or by licensed patients.
 It differs from traditional vaporizers by using single inhalation doses of standardised cannabis flos.
 Bedrocan is Syqe’s preferred producer of cannabis flos for this purpose.
-The Syqe device, including Bedrocan cannabis flos, is currently being sold in Israel.
+The Syqe device, including Bedrocan cannabis flos, is currently sold in Israel.

 Cannabis tea is a very common way of consuming cannabis orally.
 Tea is relatively easy to make without the need of additional specialised equipment.
 Cannabis tea does not look like cannabis, nor does it produce smoke or vapor.
 Therefore, it allows the user to consume it in public (e.g. at work, family visit) without drawing much unwanted attention.

 Studies have shown that an average cup of cannabis tea contains about 5 times more THC-acid than THC.
 The reason is that the temperature of boiling water is not as high as the temperature of cannabis when vaporized or smoked.
 Contrary to popular beliefs, the concentration of THC and CBD in fresh or dried cannabis plants is very low.
 Instead, cannabis mostly contains cannabinoid acids.
 When sufficient heat is applied to the plant, THC-acid will convert into THC, and CBD-acid will convert into CBD.